marekceglowski/aws_sg_access_logs/README.md

 ## Notes:

-* filter-log-events in AWS CLI seems to have has a bug with end-date, if you include it, it always returns no results.
-A workaround is to use an end-date further than the current date.
+* [!] filter-log-events in AWS CLI seems to have has a bug with end-date, if you include it, it always returns no results.
+A workaround for this app is to use an end-date further than the current date until this issue is fixed.
 * If you want to use max-items without a filter, just enter "" as your filter.

 ### Examples: